 Here’s a snapshot of those apps.
-You can view our webinar for free here.

 The iOS app Practice Boomers, designed by David Ackert, has won Legal Marketing Association Your Honor Awards in the U.S. and Canada and is now used by several AmLaw 100 and Canadian firms.
 It’s a training app that provides a robust curriculum of pithy and practical e-learning videos — each five to 10 minutes long — that focus on the strategies, techniques and skills required for effective business development.
 Its 52-video library includes interviews with lawyer-rainmakers discussing their approaches to developing a book of business.
 Topics include how to: